MomoRC-tech/HELIOS-EC-370-pro-Homeassistant/README.md

 - Debug: one‑shot scan over Helios variables with a single INFO summary + file exports

 ## Installation

-1. Copy this repository into Home Assistant's `custom_components/helios_pro_ventilation` directory.
-2. Restart Home Assistant, then add the integration via the UI (or keep your existing entry).
+Manual install (short and complete)

+- Download the latest release ZIP from GitHub (or clone this repository).
+- Copy the folder `helios_pro_ventilation` into your Home Assistant config's custom components folder so the final path is:
+	`config/custom_components/helios_pro_ventilation`
+- Restart Home Assistant.
+- In Home Assistant: Settings → Devices & Services → Add Integration → “Helios EC‑Pro”.

 Default connection: host `192.168.0.51`, port `8234`.
-You can change these in the integration config (YAML import or UI).
+You can change these during the UI setup, or by a one‑time YAML import.

 ## Configuration
-The integration supports import from YAML for initial setup:
+The integration supports import from YAML for initial setup.
+Put this in your Home Assistant `configuration.yaml` and restart once to import defaults:

 ```yaml
 helios_pro_ventilation: